ORGatization/skills/README.md

 The repository for skills map lab testing

 # TODO
-- [ ] - make some chnages in readme on this repo

 # DONE

+- [X] - make some changes in readme on this repo